Trying to have an enjoyable day in Tucson without blowing your whole trip budget? Good news! We found so many awesome free things to do in Tucson.

 The DeGrazia Gallery in the Sun is an outdoor art gallery that almost wasn’t.
 This is a once in a lifetime thing you must see when you’re visiting Tucson.
 It is a historic district and has many different things you can explore.
 You can walk around and see DeGrazia originals while also enjoying the outdoor open-air market that surrounds the district.

 The Brandi Fenton Memorial Park (and the splash pad) is sure to be a hit with kids in the hot Arizona heat.
 It’s one of the free things to do in Tucson that’s fun for both residents and tourists alike.
 Enjoy the playground equipment and walking trails.
-Have a picnic at the park and cool down from it all at the splash pad.
+Have a picnic at the park and cool down at the splash pad.
 Everyone’s welcome to enjoy the fun at this park.

 Head just a little outside the city for more fun!